RoelofSetsFire/data-processing-1/30 Homework/50 Javascript/10 Javascript and Canvas.md

 ## Reformatting and Loading the Data

-For this assignment it is OK to add any JavaScript you write inside a script tag at the very end of the HTML body.
-Handing in your code as a separate script is also fine, but make sure that all the needed files are included.

 To keep the complexity of loading the data low, we will not load it from an external file but embed it directly in the web page.
-Create an empty web page and add a textarea-element to it.
+Create an empty html file and add a textarea-element to it.
 Normally these text areas are used in forms to get input from a user, but we will use it to embed our data.
 Reformat the CSV file such that it only contains the dates and the maximum temperatures.
 This will result in something like the